-Historically, Rice reached an all time high of 24.46 in April of 2008.
-Rice - data, forecasts, historical chart - was last updated on March of 2020.
+Historically, Rice reached an all time high of 1349 in September of 2020.
+Rice - data, forecasts, historical chart - was last updated on May of 2021.

-Rice is expected to trade at 13.63 USD/CWT by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate it to trade at 12.59 in 12 months time.
+Rice is expected to trade at 13.37 USD/CWT by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate it to trade at 12.35 in 12 months time.